YJY1029/archipelago/README.md

 - MATLAB: R2021a Update 6
 - Parbox: version 7.4

-For a 16-queen, 1000-population, 8-island, \mu = \lambda problem, my environment averages an initialization time of around 40 seconds, and a run time for 0.3s/epoch(10 generations).
+For a 16-queen, 1000-population, 8-island, \mu = \lambda problem, my machine averages an initialization time of around 40 seconds, and a run time for 0.3s/epoch(10 generations).

-Judging from several test results, the initialization time greatly elevates with higher population sizes, while run time per generation seems to follow population size more than other parameters.
+Judging from several test results, the initialization time greatly elevates with overall data size, while run time per generation seems to follow population size more than other parameters.

 ## Parbox introduction